cncf/cncf.io/README.md

 The CircleCI process will sniff the code to make sure it complies with WordPress coding standards.
 All Linux Foundation code should comply with [these guidelines](https://docs.google.com/document/d/1TYqCwG874i6PdJDf5UX9gnCZaarvf121G1GdNH7Vl5k/edit#heading=h.dz20heii56uf).

-phpcs and the [WordPress Coding Standards for PHP_CodeSniffer](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards) come as part of the repo and are installed in the vendor directory by composer.
+phpcs and the [WordPress Coding Standards for PHP_CodeSniffer](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards) come as part of the repo and are installed in the vendor directory by composer.phpcs can be run on the command line like this:

-phpcbf and phpcs can be run on the command line from the theme folder-label `npm test`, otherwise run `gulp phpcs` or `gulp phpcbf` to run them seperately.

-If you wish to customise the commands or run directly, use:
 ```
 ./vendor/bin/phpcs --standard=WordPress ./web/wp-content
 ```